 The US Hop Industry has numerous steps in place to ensure only the highest quality hops make their way to breweries.
 One of these steps includes a standard protocol for the inspection of hops for seed, leaf and stem content developed by the USDA Federal Grain Inspection Service.
 All hops produced for commercial sale in Oregon, Washington, and Idaho are required to obtain a Federal-State Seed, Leaf and Stem inspection and certificate prior to sale.

 Encompassed in the Hop Inspection Manual is guidance for state departments of agriculture to conduct seed, leaf and stem inspections as a joint Federal-State program.
-The current manual is being updated to reflect changes in hop harvesting and handling technology (summary of changes).
-USDA will issue a Policy Statement prior to the 2016 harvest to notify states of the new revisions.
+The current manual is being updated to reflect changes in hop harvesting and handling technology, and USDA has issued a Policy Bulletin to notify states of the new revisions.
 A second Policy Bulletin was issued in 2021 to update language pertaining to Submitted Samples.
-An updated Hop Inspection Manual will be released in 2017.
+An updated Hop Inspection Manual will be released in 2019.